Religion in Pristina: Islamic Monuments today

 The Islamic community of Kosovo managed to repair some of the badly damaged mosques, and even built some new ones, using mainly community funds, voluntary donations by individuals, NGOs and governmental organizations such as the UAE contingent in the KFOR operation.

 There are many mosques that have been built after the war.
 The contributions usually come from businessmen and wealthy people.
 Sometimes Kosovo Muslims, living in the west, do fundraising among their compatriots and bring the money back to the country.
 This is especially related to helping the poor donations and building mosques.
 Islamic Community of Kosovo usually organizes manages these fundraising, recently ICK has announced a project about building the Great Mosque in Pristina after getting the permission by relevant authorities.

-Six Islamic monuments in Kosovo, among them Red Mosque in Peć, Hadum Mosque in Gjakova, Deçan Mosque, and Hammam of Ali Bey in Vučitrn, were selected to be restored by the UNESCO as well.
+Six Islamic monuments in Kosovo, among them Red Mosque in Peja, Hadum Mosque in Gjakova, Deçan Mosque, and Hammam of Ali Bey in Vushtrri, were selected to be restored by the UNESCO as well.
 UNESCO also sent two missions, in March 2003 and April 2004, to assess damage to Kosovo's cultural heritage in Kosovo.
 The findings of these missions resulted with a list of 48 Christian sites, 14 Islamic sites and 13 secular and historic buildings to present to the donors.